mdang/ga-lessons/events-and-event-handling/LESSON.md

 > Ask the class for one of their favorite websites, find some and ask students to identify from the list what even might have been captured there

-So now we that we know how important and common events are, how do we capture an event?
+So now that we know how important and common events are, how do we capture an event?
 We do this through event handlers, which are functions we assign to an event.

 **I Do** Create a button and assign an onClick event that will display a simple message to the user.